latzinger/ansible-vcenter/README.md

 # ansible-vcenter

-Playbook for deploying a ova template over VMware vCenter (vSphere).
+This is an Ansible Project for deploying a Ubunut Bionic Server OVA-Template on the VMware vCenter.
-Default Image: bionic-server-cloudimg-amd64
+The OVA-Image will be donwloaded automatically.

-The Image will be downloaded by ansible playbook.
+* Deploying Ubuntu Bionic Server on the vCenter

 ## Required Variables